michelle-lahde/legal-operations-analysis/findings.md

 - Associates: ~30% non-billable (training, admin, proposal work)
 - Counsel: ~40% non-billable (more client relationship/admin work expected)
 - Partners: ~33% non-billable (mix of business dev and admin)

+### Python Analysis Validation:
+The `legal_ops_eda.ipynb` notebook's correlation analysis reveals that **total hours worked correlates positively with revenue** (expected), but **utilization % does NOT correlate strongly with cost overruns**.
+This means that high-utilization attorneys are not necessarily on high-overrun cases—the overrun problem transcends staffing patterns and reinforces the systemic nature of the cost control issue (Finding 3).

 ### Business Impact:
 - Current utilization is **healthy and above industry minimum**